jirivorel/Hands-on_2023-11_IBP/README.md

 # Data manipulation

-From the previous chapter, we have two types of data (reads and files with quality information), and we will use them for:
+From the previous chapter, we have two types of data (reads and files with quality information), and we will use them as examples for:
 - download the data from MetaCentrum to the local computer.
 - upload the data to MetaCentrum.
 - transfer the data between storages.